Time to hit the reset, not panic, button for women’s sports

 “How” we are selling is as important as “what” we are selling.
 I support Fink’s and Ackerman’s assertions that a more aggressive sales stance is needed.
 No apologies, no handouts.
 Provide value in your product and ask for support commensurate to the value.
 But first we need to make sure we have crafted a product that the market finds appealing.
 And at the least, that means asking your existing and potential fans what they want and what they like.
 When you ask people what they want, they are more apt to invest in the end product because they know they helped to shape it.

 Advocates for women’s sport are both motivated and blinded by their own devotion to the sport.
+Furthermore, there are Sports Injury Personal Injury Lawyers who are available 24/7 whenever there’s a need for legal action in the sports competition.

 To pursue sport as a business, we have to interrogate both the motivation and the blindness, acknowledging that interest in sport is never a purely intellectual affair.
 Our personal experiences of sport may not represent the only motivational hooks.
 As marketers of a product, we have to mine the past histories of association that women and men have with sport and tend to those associations.
 What (or who) has the power to prompt thoughts and feelings of fandom, to develop the habit of tuning in or turning up at the box office.